simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 “You have to.
 You hit the ball, Bobby.
 It’s your fault.
 And if you don’t get it back, I’ll tell.”

-Bobby looked at his brother. _Yeah, he’ll tell_. _I guess I’ll have to get the ball,_ Bobby thought_._
+Bobby looked at his brother. _Yeah, he’ll tell_. _I guess I’ll have to get the ball,_ Bobby thought.

 _Bullshit.
 That’s not what I’m thinking at all._